-Hostinger’s pricing starts at $1.39/mo for shared plans.
-Meanwhile, Cloud hosting that starts at $9.99/mo is excellent for bigger online stores.
+Hostinger’s pricing starts at $2.59/month for shared plans.
+Meanwhile, Cloud hosting that starts at $9.99/month is excellent for bigger online stores.

-All Hostinger packages come with weekly or daily backups, SSL certificates, email accounts, and a server location choice.
+All Hostinger packages come with weekly or daily website backup, SSL certificates, email accounts, and a server location choice.

 At the same time, I cannot recommend all plans for eCommerce sites as equals:

-- Business ($3.99/mo) with 200GB storage and 100 000 visits/mo support also adds a free domain, CDN, and daily backups.
+- Business ($3.99/month) with 200GB storage and 100 000 visits/mo support also adds a free domain, CDN, and daily backups.
 Great plan for a popular niche online store.

-- Cloud hosting starts at $9.99/mo and includes daily backups, CDN, and best of all – dedicated resources.
+- Cloud hosting ($9.99/month) and includes daily backups, CDN, and best of all – dedicated resources.
 This means better performance and security.
 Starting at 200GB storage on 3GB RAM and 2CPUs server, it’s a great option for big and popular online stores.

 Hostinger is the cheapest eCommerce hosting provider, yet still, be mindful about the plan that you choose.
 Shared hosting will be best for smaller sites, while Cloud plans are excellent powerhouses for the big and popular.